 To check if bots also started following the promoted accounts, we randomly picked 100 new followers both \textit{during} the promotion period (n=$82,139$), and a week \textit{after} the promotion ended (n=$74,018$).
 For NFT collections that were promoted multiple times, the last \textit{promotion} period was considered for this analysis.
 We found more than $48.2$\% of the new followers \textit{during} the promotion were perceived as bots, whereas the statistic was much lower at $21.7$\% post-promotion.
-To also investigate this issue on a per-user basis, we conducted a Wilcoxon Rank Sum Test~\cite{wilcoxon} and found that \textit{promotees} were more likely to gain followers which were bots \textit{during} the promotion period than \textit{after} (p\textless$0.01$) than afterwards.
+To also investigate this issue on a per-user basis, we conducted a Wilcoxon Rank Sum Test and found that \textit{promotees} were more likely to gain followers which were bots \textit{during} the promotion period than \textit{after} (p\textless$0.01$).
 The distribution of bots for this experiment across other score thresholds is illustrated in Figure~\ref{fig:threshold-follows}.
-Next, to identify if real users were interacting with the NFT collection after promotion, we consider (at most), the first five tweets shared by the \textit{promotee} \textit{after} at the end of the promotion, and randomly select $100$ users who had liked each tweet and also a maximum of 10 replies.
-By evaluating $3,897$ such tweets from which we evaluated 26,182 likes and 17,039 comments and found $64.9$\% of all likes came from real accounts, with the remaining ones being bots, whereas $72.1$\% of all replies came from real accounts, with the rest being bots.
+Next, to identify if real users were interacting with the NFT collection after promotion, we consider (at most) the first five tweets shared by the \textit{promotee} \textit{after} at the end of the promotion, and randomly select $100$ users who had liked each tweet and also a maximum of 10 replies.
+We evaluated $3,897$ such tweets, which trggered 26,182 likes and 17,039 comments.
+We found $64.9$\% of all likes came from real accounts, with the remaining ones being bots, whereas $72.1$\% of all comments came from real accounts, with the rest being bots.
 We also note the distribution of bots for this experiment across other score thresholds in Figure~\ref{fig:threshold-likes-replies}.
-While most of this engagement is organic, we assume that the engagement from bot accounts might be due to these collections also promoting their (fraudulent) NFT links ~\cite{facebook_twitter_nfts}, which is outside the purview of our current study, but can be pursued in the future.
-To summarize, we observed that bots majorly participate in these promotions by increasing the follower count of the fraudulent NFT collection and also retweeting their tweets during the promotion period.
-This leads to real users following and engaging with the \textit{promoted} fradulent NFT collection later on, which eventually leads to them transferring money to these scams, which we discuss in Section~\ref{financial-impact-promoted-tweets}.
+While most of this engagement is organic, we assume that the engagement from bot accounts might be due to these projects also promoting their (fraudulent) NFT links ~\cite{facebook_twitter_nfts}.

+To summarize, we observed that bots significantly participate in promotions by increasing the follower count of the fraudulent NFT collections and also retweeting their tweets during the promotion period.
+This leads to real users following and engaging with the \textit{promoted} fraudulent NFT collection later on, which eventually leads to them transferring money to these scams, which we discuss in Section~\ref{financial-impact-promoted-tweets}.